-An outdated and shortsighted black-hat link building technique focuses on spending money to buy backlinks from shady websites trying to sell “easy SEO” solutions to companies that would rather just spend money in exchange for improved Google rankings than spend the time and energy to utilize REAL SEO solutions.
+An outdated and shortsighted black-hat link building technique focuses on spending money to buy backlinks from shady websites trying to sell “easy SEO” solutions to companies that would rather spend money exchanging improved Google rankings spend the time and energy to utilize REAL SEO solutions.

 6. Use SEO Software Starting Day 1

 If you’re going to put in all of the hard work needed to create a high-quality website, it is mission-critical that you begin monitoring your site with advanced analytics starting on Day 1.